 How do you handle that?
 Do you start an argument?
 Seek revenge? punch them on the nose?
 Do you react to it?

 When it’s in the moment and you react it gives you a moments release, yet you then feel bad for reacting and blame yourself.

 So now you may have learnt to not react or to seek revenge when they pull a new stunt, that causes you to feel angry, you can not control what they do, you can control how long you hold onto that anger and how you let it affect you.

 You go through three emotionally feelings, first is the anger when they provoke you.
 Then comes the rage when you want to react, then comes the resentment as you feel bad for how you reacted or hold onto that anger.

-When you understand they have a disorder, narcissistic personality disorder, you start to take a step back and Re-evaluate your perspective on it, they don’t have the emotional intelligence to think or feel like others do, they live in constant fear, and fear holds them back, that others will view them for who they truly are, they act out to make you fear them, they do not have the capacity to put themselves in other shoes, they are quite foolish as they can not find their inner happiness, and have to destroy others, when you realise this then you will start to pity them, you’ll want them to know where near you.
-But you get to a point you feel sorry for them,
+When you understand they have a disorder, narcissistic personality disorder, that disorder is who they are, you did not cause it, you can not change it, you can not help them, when you start to take a step back and Re-evaluate your perceptions on it, understanding that they don’t have the emotional intelligence to think or feel like others do, they live in constant fear, and fear holds them back, that others will view them for who they truly are, they act out to make you fear them, to keep control over you, they do not have the capacity to put themselves in other shoes, they are quite foolish as they can not find their inner happiness, and have to destroy others, when you realise this then you will start to pity them, you’ll want them nowhere near you.
+But you might get to a point you feel sorry for them,

 The A teams great MR T “I pity the fool.”